What is a consent order?

 Sometimes one party will receive benefits from an employer.
 These are usually divided by the beneficiary paying a sum to his ex-spouse in return for the ex-spouse no longer receiving the benefit.

-Debts are usually stated within the consent order along with who will pay each.
+Debts are usually stated within a proposed consent order along with who will pay each.
 If one party agrees to pay joint debts alone then any assets that are used to offset these debts should be stated, as well as any agreement made to indemnify the other party.

 Pets can be expensive to keep.
 An order may include who keeps a pet.